For Index of Brides, CLICK

 20 – A quiet wedding took place on Wednesday, March 15th, when

-Stewart James Weese, Ernesttown, son of Peter Weese, was united in marriage
+Stewart James Weese, Ernesttown, son of Peter Weese, was united in marriage to

-to Lottie Marie Asselstine, South Fredericksburgh, daughter
+Lottie Marie Asselstine, South Fredericksburgh, daughter of Charles

-of Charles Asselstine.
+Asselstine.
 The ceremony was performed by the Rev. C.E.
 Cragg.
-The happy couple left for Toronto, St. Catherine

-and point West.
-On their return they will reside near Bath. |
+return they will reside near Bath. |

 Mar